 he 2020 COVID-19 pandemic has once again brought into focus the problematic nature of the Canadian Armed Forces’ (CAF’s) domestic role.
 For many weeks, more than 1,700 members of the CAF were on duty in long-term care homes while another 22,000 CAF members were put on standby.
 Over the past decade, Canada has become more reliant on the CAF to respond to domestic emergencies, which are growing in frequency (see Table 1).
-The CAF participated in 30 missions between 2011 and 2020 compared to six between 1990 and 2010, and weather-related missions–.
+The CAF participated in 30 missions between 2011 and 2020 compared to six between 1990 and 2010, and 10 weather-related missions in 2017–2018 versus 20 between 2007 and 2016, but only 12 such missions between 1996 and 2006.
 In 2018, the chief of the defence staff testified before the Standing Committee on National Defence: “It’s now almost routine.
 We have, I think for the last three years, deployed to support provinces in firefighting and managing floods.
 It’s now becoming a routine occurrence, which it had not been in the past.
 We take that into consideration in terms of the force structure and employment of the reserves.”
 As taskings have become fairly predictable (March to April for floods; July to August for wildfires), the CAF, in particular the Army, has minimized disruption by building these assignments into its annual planning cycle.

 Some defence and security analysts want the HADR role to be removed from the CAF — or at least from the Regular Force — and assigned to the reserves or to a new federal agency expressly designed for this purpose.
 Reservists fill a HADR niche: present in their communities, they are primarily general-purpose forces, although a few Canadian Army reserve units are being repurposed for more specialized capabilities as part of the Strengthening the Army Reserve strategy.
 But are reservists well postured for this mission?
 The changing frequency of deployments, the nature of the missions and the required resources suggest that the logic that has informed the CAF’s priorities of combat versus HADR for the past 75 years may need to be reversed.
 How should the military and government react to greater demand for HADR?
 HADR is a core military role, albeit a non-traditional application of military power.
 This essay examines the operational content of HADR taskings since 1997 and makes a number of recommendations that include making policy changes to mitigate disaster risk, clarifying CAF roles, and determining how best to use federal funds to source disaster requirements for large contingents of semi-skilled and unskilled labour.